Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/terrain-generation.md

 **Multi-threading:**

-- Due to the gargantuan number of math operations that occur when our terrain is generated or modified, performance is the primary concern of this implementation.
+- Due to the number of math operations that occur when our terrain is generated or modified, performance is the primary concern of this implementation.
 - We must leverage Unity's Job system for multi-threading to maximize the performance of our terrain generation.

 **Load Balancing:**